5/14/2013 2:16:25 AM

 Wrapping Up the Season

 Today is our second day up north, and the sun greeted us just after 4:00 a.m.
 We did not take our cue from the sun and instead got up when our alarms when off at a more reasonable hour.
-After a full breakfast, Jay and I headed outside to retrieve the second camera system.
+After a full breakfast, we headed outside to retrieve the second camera system.
 It was warm again today so I worked outside wearing minimal layers and without gloves for much of the time.

 Today the snow machine ride of nine miles to the east was a breeze.
 The snow had a soft, powdery quality similar to the way it was yesterday, but very unlike the snow we encountered in February.
 I can begin to understand why northern people have so many terms for snow.
 In this part of the world snow can differ by huge magnitudes depending on the time of year and temperature.